Please note: This interview was conducted by RADIUS Engagement Coordinator Eliane Bowden in February 2020, prior to COVID-19 restrictions.

 What are some of your greatest successes and what are you looking towards in the future?

 We’ve just finished our fourth iteration and have been running the program for about a year now.
 Although none of our participants were hired directly by our employer partners, 6 of our past participants found employment on their own and have attributed PowerHack as one of their sources of confidence.
 We’re already aiming for national implementation of PowerHack.

 What gaps do you see in the market that could be filled by others?

-Farizan also needs your help!
-If you know any immigrants with software engineering skills, please email him at: email@example.com or apply directly to our BC JobConnect platform to learn more about our next PowerHack or other events through the IEC-BC.
+If you want to support PowerHack, or know of immigrants with software engineering skills, please email Farizan at firstname.lastname@example.org or apply directly to our BC JobConnect platform to learn more about our next PowerHack or other events through the IEC-BC.

 Preference is given to those with the following:

 - Valid work permit/PR status